 Uncorroborated allegations are different.
 Some are lies.

 Most rapes and sexual assaults are hidden crimes.
-They occur in a closed room between the rapist and his victim, who is perhaps a family member or a child.
+They occur behind four walls and two people, the rapist and his victim.
 Some people will only come forwards many years later.
 It’s important that they can tell their stories and that their stories should be heard.
 And that is why it is important that some convictions can be secured from uncorroborated allegations alone.

 However where there is no physical or material evidence, and where there is a single victim, a conviction relies on the honesty of a victim’s testimony.
 Uncorroborated allegations may be made for many other reasons than the truth: revenge, a hated stepfather, a dispute between neighbours, to secure residence or control of children, for compensation money, to ruin the reputation of the person who they accuse.
-The Crown needs to understand that convictions for uncorroborated evidence – someone’s word alone – make the possibility of a miscarriage of justice more likely Sentencing needs to reflect the uncorroborated nature of the evidence. accused.me.uk believes that there should be a lesser range of sentences for these convictions.
+The Crown needs to understand that convictions for uncorroborated evidence – someone’s word alone – make the possibility of a miscarriage of justice more likely.
+Sentencing needs to reflect the uncorroborated nature of the evidence. accused.me.uk believes that there should be a lesser range of sentences for these convictions.